FirelightWP/easy-fancybox/readme.txt

 = Which version of FancyBox does this plugin use? =

 The same version as this plugin has.
-I aim to keep close pace to FancyBox upgrades and always move to the latest and greates version.
+I aim to keep close pace to FancyBox upgrades and always move to the latest and greatest version.
 Please, let me know if I'm lagging behind and missed an upgrade!

 = I installed the plugin.
 What now? =